derekwlms/jinx-vue-pwa/README.md

 [Say the Same Thing](http://www.shakingearthdigital.com/portfolio/say-the-same-thing/) mobile [app](https://www.highroadtouring.com/check-out-ok-gos-new-free-game-app-say-the-same-thing/).

-My son was disappointed that the app is no longer available, so he asked me to build a replacement.
-Fatherly love and a desire to try some new tech (Vue.js PWAs) led to this.
+The app is no longer available, so this is a "personal tech" replacement, and a chance to try some new tech (Vue.js PWAs).

 ---